-A wealthy white man who lives with his black mistress and mulatto children.
+A wealthy white man who lives with his black mistress and multiracial children.
 Raymond pretends to be a drunk so that the citizens of Maycomb will have an explanation for his behavior.
 In reality, he is simply jaded by the hypocrisy of white society and prefers living among blacks.

 A poor farmer and part of the mob that seeks to lynch Tom Robinson at the jail.
 Mr. Cunningham displays his human goodness when Scout’s politeness compels him to disperse the men at the jail.

-Son of Mr. Cunningham and classmate of Scout.
+Son of Mr. Walter Cunningham and classmate of Scout.
 Walter cannot afford lunch one day at school and accidentally gets Scout in trouble.